 In a nutshell, the left one is responsible for logical and rational thinking.
 In the left hemisphere, for example, all mathematicians, engineers, and lawyers “operate”.
 It allows us to soberly assess the situation, make decisions, and solve common problems.

 The right hemisphere is the home of emotion, creativity, imagination, and “non-linear” thinking.
-Mainly painters, musicians, dancers, but also writers and inventors work here.
+Mainly painters, musicians, and dancers, but also writers and inventors work here.
 It is also the hemisphere of people who display a high level of empathy and intuition.

 So what was the significance of the discoveries related to “whole brain functioning”, especially for the field of personal development?